kleiton0x00/kleiton0x00.github.io/_posts/2021-02-08-Evade-EDR-with-Shellcode-Injection-and-gain-persistence-using-Registry-Run-Keys.md

 run
 ```

 The process of packaging will take a while.
-Once finished the output will be saved inside /output inside shecodeject folder
+Once finished the output will be saved inside /output inside shecodject folder

 The EXE is generated and ready to evade modern EDRs and Windows Defender.
 Let’s test if it gets detected by Windows Defender: